CP-Violation with Neutrino Disappearance Alone: CP violation in disappearance

 \end{widetext}

 Since disappearance measurements only constrain absolute values of elements of the PMNS matrix, we notice that the measurements of the first row, the $\nu_e$ row, provide no information about $\delta$.
-It would seem that measurements of either the $\nu_\mu$ or $\nu_\tau$ row would provide information about $\delta$, specifically $\cos\delta$, implying that $\nu_e$'s are somehow special and different from the other two flavors.
-In reality, any one row (and any one column) can be made to be ``simple'': only a product of sines, cosines, and $e^{\pm i\delta}$, see e.g.~\cite{Denton:2020igp}.
+It would seem that measurements of either the $\nu_\mu$ or $\nu_\tau$ row would provide information about $\delta$, specifically $\cos\delta$, implying that $\nu_e$'s are somehow special and different from the other two flavors\footnote{This apparent difference has been investigated in the literature, see e.g.~\cite{Kimura:2006hy,Akhmedov:2008qt}, but the importance of two simultaneous disappearance measurements has not been realized.}.
+In reality, any one row (and any one column) can be made to be ``simple'': only a product of sines, cosines, and $e^{\pm i\delta}$, see, e.g.,~\cite{Denton:2020igp}.
 The remaining four elements must always be ``complicated'': the sum or difference of the products of such terms, one of which always contains $e^{\pm i\delta}$.
 This provides one means of understanding why two separate disappearance measurements are required to probe CP violation.
 That is, if, for example, we had an excellent measurement of $\nu_\mu$ disappearance but not $\nu_e$ or $\nu_\tau$ disappearance, since we could choose to make the $\nu_\mu$ row simple then therefore we cannot learn anything about CP violation.

-Thus the absolute value of the complicated elements contains a $\cos\delta$ contribution which is the focus of this paper.
+The absolute value of the complicated elements contains a $\cos\delta$ contribution, which is our means of getting at CP violation.
 We also note that in the usual parameterization, the absolute value of the elements in the $\nu_e$ row depends on only two parameters: $\theta_{13}$ and $\theta_{12}$, while the absolute value of the elements in the other two rows each depend on all four parameters in the mixing matrix.